transloadit/terraform-provider-transloadit/docs/index.md

 provider "transloadit" {
   auth_key    = "<TRANSLOADIT-AUTH-KEY>"
   auth_secret = "<TRANSLOADIT-AUTH-SECRET>"
-  version     = "0.1.0"
+  version     = "0.2.0"
 }

+resource "transloadit_template" "to-ipad-with-thumbnails" {
+  name     = "to-ipad-with-thumbnails"
+  template = <<EOT
+{
+  "steps": {
+    ":original": {
+      "robot": "/upload/handle"
+    },
+    "encoded": {
+      "use": ":original",
+      "robot": "/video/encode",
+      "preset": "ipad-high"
+    },
+    "thumbed": {
+      "use": ":original",
+      "robot": "/video/thumbs",
+      "count": 8
+    }
+  }
+}
+EOT
+}
 ```

 ## Authentication

-The Transloadit authentication is based on an **access key** and a **secret key**.
+Transloadit authentication is based on an **access key** and a **secret key**.

 The Transloadit provider offers two ways of providing these credentials.
-The following methods are supported, in this priority order:
+The following methods are checked, in this order:

 1. [Static credentials](#static-credentials)
 2. [Environment variables](#environment-variables)

 ### Static credentials

-!> **Warning**: Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file, or the state file, ever be committed to a public version control system.
+!> **Warning** Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file, or the state file, ever be committed to a public version control system.

 Static credentials can be provided by adding `access_key` and `secret_key` attributes in-line in the Transloadit provider block: